• Skip to primary navigation

 Do you have a waitlist?

-The MIA uses a waitlist each year, while the MPSA will sometimes waitlist qualified applicants when we have a robust year.
+The MIA uses a waitlist each year; the MPSA uses one sporadically.
 Candidates placed on the waitlist are notified in mid-March via email and are informed if a seat in the incoming class becomes available.
 The waitlist is not ranked.

 The MIP (TX) does not use a waitlist.